babel/website/docs/plugin-transform-typescript.md

 This is so that we know that the import is not a type import, and should not be removed

+### `jsxPragmaFrag`

+`string`, defaults to `React.Fragment`

+Replace the function used when compiling JSX fragment expressions.

+This is so that we know that the import is not a type import, and should not be removed

 [const_enum]: https://www.typescriptlang.org/docs/handbook/enums.html#const-enums
 [namespace]: https://www.typescriptlang.org/docs/handbook/namespaces.html
 [exin]: https://www.typescriptlang.org/docs/handbook/modules.html#export--and-import--require